kubeflow/website/content/en/docs/components/katib/hyperparameter.md

 +++
-title = "Getting started with Katib" description = "How to set up Katib and run some hyperparameter tuning examples" weight = 20
+title = "Getting started with Katib" description = "How to set up Katib and perform hyperparameter tuning" weight = 20

 +++

-This page gets you started with Katib.
-Follow this guide to perform any additional setup you may need, depending on your environment, and to run a few examples using the command line and the Katib user interface (UI).
+This guide shows how to get started with Katib and run a few examples using the command line and the Katib user interface (UI) to perform hyperparameter tuning.

 For an overview of the concepts around Katib and hyperparameter tuning, check the [introduction to Katib](/docs/components/katib/overview/).

 ## Katib setup

-This section describes some configurations that you may need to add to your Kubernetes cluster, depending on the way you're using Kubeflow and Katib.
+Let's set up and configure Katib on your Kubernetes cluster with Kubeflow.

 <a id="katib-install"></a>